Is This Normal?: Cracked Foundation Edition

 And, should they pop up, what you may be dealing with.

 - Hairline: These cracks are the most common by far.
 Unlike the other cracks we’ll look at below, they tend to be superficial; an eyesore.
-Once they start, wait for a while to let the area settle (in normal amounts), and then you can have it repaired more permanently or even covered with Concrete Coating solutions.
+Once they start, wait for a while to let the area settle (in normal amounts), and then you can have it repaired more permanently.

 - Vertical: These are going to typically be caused by rainwater pressure from torrential rain, often in newly-built homes.
 Are they threatening?
 No, not usually.
 Are they common?
 Yes.
 We fix them with Epoxy Crack Repair Services so the area of the wall we treat is stronger afterward than before it cracked.